-- 1. Open a spectrum of a sample that contains both your custom CSI and a Chenomx-supported CSI (DSS, TSP or formate).
-This spectrum should already be calibrated using its Chenomx-supported CSI. - 2.
-Open the Define Custom CSI dialog. - 3.
-Adjust the custom CSI peak (red) to match the appropriate peak in the calibrated spectrum.
+- Open a spectrum of a sample that contains both your custom CSI and a Chenomx-supported CSI (DSS, TSP or formate).
+This spectrum should already be calibrated using its Chenomx-supported CSI.

+- 2. Open the Define Custom CSI dialog.

+- 3. Adjust the custom CSI peak (red) to match the appropriate peak in the calibrated spectrum.

+- 4. Enter a name for your custom CSI.

+- Click Accept.